Classical spin Hamiltonians are context-sensitive languages: Effectively 0D spin Hamiltonians

 \section{Effectively 0D spin Hamiltonians}

-Here we characterize effectively 0D spin Hamiltonians, which are defined as spin Hamiltonians with a bounded image (\cref{def:eff0D}).
+Here we characterise effectively 0D spin Hamiltonians, which are defined as spin Hamiltonians with a bounded image (\cref{def:eff0D}).
 For any $x \in \mathcal{D}$, we define its ``cardinality" as $|x| = n$ (instead of $2n$), and this denotes the number of spins.

-\begin{proposition}[Characterization of effectively 0D spin Hamiltonians] Let $H$ be a 1D spin Hamiltonian.
+\begin{proposition}[Characterisation of effectively 0D spin Hamiltonians] Let $H$ be a 1D spin Hamiltonian.
 The following are equivalent: \begin{enumerate} \item $H$ is an effectively 0D spin Hamiltonian (\cref{def:eff0D}). \item $H$ only depends on the first and last $ m \leq k$ spins and local interactions.
 That is, there is an $ m \leq k$ such that for every configuration $ (s_1,I_1, \ldots, s_n, I_n)$ with $n > 2 m$

 \end{enumerate} \end{proposition}

 In words, the energy of an effectively 0D spin Hamiltonian depends solely on $k$ spins at each end of the chain (\cref{fig:2d_enumeration}).
 They thus behave as `holographic' 1D spin models, as the interactions in the middle of the spin chain cancel out, and only the behaviour at the boundary matters.
 This results, in particular, in a bounded image of $H$.